kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 #### Unreserve

-The scheduler removes the Pod from the ResourceClaimStatus.ReservedFor field because it cannot be scheduled after all.
+The claim plugin removes the Pod from the `claim.status.reservedFor` field because it cannot be scheduled after all.

 This is necessary to prevent a deadlock: suppose there are two stand-alone